-Consolidated limit = square root of a2 + b2 + 2ab

-Since we assume the correlation is 0; 2ab = 0, 2ab = 0
+Consolidated limit = square root of a2 + b2 + 2ab a: domestic currency limit b: foreign currency limit Since we assume the correlation is 0; 2ab = 0, 2ab = 0

 Limitations of the sensitivity models

 The most important assumption is using an exchange rate of 100 bp based on yield curve (57 bp for real rates).
 The Bank uses a 100 bp exchange since sudden changes of this magnitude are considered realistic.
 Santander Spain Global Risk Department has also established comparable limits by country, to be able to compare, monitor and consolidate market risk by country in a realistic and orderly way.
 In addition, the sensitivity simulation methodology should be interpreted taking into consideration the following limitations: